Ceelog/phpdoc-zh/src/book/oci8.md

 This means that the connection overhead will typically only occur once per PHP process (or Apache child).

-If the application connects to Oracle using a different set of credentials for each web user, the persistent cache employed by <span class="function">oci\_pconnect</span> will become less useful as the number of concurrent users increases, to the point where it may start to
+If the application connects to Oracle using a different set of database credentials for each web user, the persistent cache employed by <span class="function">oci\_pconnect</span> will become less useful as the number of concurrent users increases, to the point where it may start to